Learn from my mistakes and don’t buy these things for your homeschool room. Here are 10 things you will regret buying for your homeschool room.

-One of the patron saints of homeschooling, Charlotte Mason, calls them ‘twaddle.’
-Poor-quality reading materials have no real education goals, talk down to a child, are predictable, too easy, or tedious.
+Poor-quality reading materials have no real education goals, talk down to a child, and are predictable, too easy, or tedious.

-Many times, we buy books based on a movie character our children like, or we buy them solely for their beautiful illustrations while ignoring the lack of substance.
+We often buy books based on a movie character our children like or buy them solely for their beautiful illustrations while ignoring the lack of substance.

 Encyclopedias were THE thing when I was growing up.
 My family had a beautiful (and expensive) set.